dotnet/csharplang/proposals/roles.md

   - `A` is a type parameter having the value type constraint.
   - `A` is a `class` that is not abstract and contains an explicitly declared public constructor with no parameters.
   - `A` is not `abstract` and has a default constructor.
-  - **`A` is a role type with an underlying type that satisfies the constructor constraint.**
+  - **`A` is an extension type with an underlying type that satisfies the constructor constraint.**

 A compile-time error occurs if one or more of a type parameter’s constraints are not satisfied by the given type arguments.

-By the existing [rules on type parameter constraints](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/classes.md#1425-type-parameter-constraints) roles are disallowed in constraints (a role is neither a class or an interface type).
+By the existing [rules on type parameter constraints](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/classes.md#1425-type-parameter-constraints) extensions are disallowed in constraints (an extension is neither a class or an interface type).

 ```
-where T : Role // error
+where T : Extension // error
 ```

 TODO Does this restriction on constraints cause issues with structs?